 - Make the glaze by whisking the icing sugar into the lemon juice.
 Dip the biscuits into the glaze then return them to the wire rack.

 Why not try one of these Christmas recipes?

 If you are having Christmas pudding then do take a look at my rum sauce recipe too!

-Do let me know if you make these lebkuchen.
+Do let me know if you make these lebkuchen or any of my other recipes.
 I love to get feedback from readers.